Sandrineavida/ISCC-Notes/Readme.md

 ⨻ In this paper, I is set to 10 for the PET-CT lymphoma dataset and 20 for the multi-MRI BraTS2021 dataset.

 #### 2.2.2 $s_i^t$: Similarity between input feature vector $x$ and prototype $p_i^t$
-- The activation of unit i in the prototype layer is
+Then, the activation of unit i in the prototype layer is defined as follows:

 $$
 s_i^t = \alpha_i^t \exp\left(-\gamma_i^t \|x - p_i^t\|^2\right), \quad \gamma_i^t > 0, \quad \alpha_i^t \in [0, 1]